syncfusion-content/maui-docs/MAUI/Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider

-To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfSlider](https://www.syncfusion.com/maui-controls/maui-slider), most of the APIs from Xamarin SfRangeSlider were kept in MAUI SfSlider.
-However, to maintain the consistency of API naming in MAUI SfSlider, some of the APIs have been renamed.
-The APIs that have been changed in MAUI SfSlider from Xamarin SfRangeSlider are detailed as follows.
+To migrate from the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) control to MAUI, we can use the below 2 controls.

+* SfDateTimeSlider – For date-time scale
+* SfSlider – For numeric scale

 ## Namespaces